 Sahuarita/Green Valley , Arizona—about 15 miles south of Tucson and 35 miles from the US/Mexico Border.
 Easy access to the Tucson International Airport.

 The Good Shepherd United Church of Christ

 Please make your own lodging reservations at local hotels.
-Limited number of homestays—call 520-625-1375.
+Limited number of homestays—call 520-625-1375 for status.
 Two nearby hotels are:

 The Best Western Hotel in Green Valley (8 minutes away)

 111 S La Canada Drive, Green Valley, Arizona 85614